10 Types of Cracks in Die Steel Quenching: Analysis and Solutions

 (4) Proper reduction of grinding speed, grinding quantity and grinding cooling speed can effectively prevent and avoid the formation of grinding cracks.

-(1) Serious carbide segregation exists in raw materials;
+(1) Severe carbide segregation in raw materials, compromising structural integrity;

 Preventive measures: